 Oral and poster presentations published as proceedings of academic meetings do not preclude consideration for peer review of a full manuscript, provided that the full manuscript represents a formal advance to the citable abstract or poster.

 Replication of text from their own previous publications is considered as text recycling.
 If such duplication is necessary or unavoidable, this should be transparently reported in accordance with copyright requirements of previous publications.
 In addition, at the time of manuscript submission, the authors should declare this to the Editor.

 The JCCPSL follows a double-blind peer review process.
-For more information visit Author Guidelines.
+For more information visit the Editorial Policies.

 If the Editor is in the author list of the manuscript or has any other competing interest regarding the particular manuscript, another member of the Editorial Board will be assigned to assume responsibility to follow the peer review process.